 We believe parents have an innate ability to advocate for their children.
 To help parents further develop these skills, we give them opportunities to become leaders in their school -- Family Connections.
 Parents are asked to participate in a variety of ways that are matched to their interest level and abilities.
 Some parents organize special projects or school outings.
 Other parents are asked to speak at Family Connections events, participate in focus groups, recruit families, or even serve on our Board.

 Regardless of what they choose, each and every parent attending with their child at Family Connections has a job to do which encourages their ongoing attention to their children’s education from day one – from preschool.
 This has translated into successes as Family Connections families move onto K-12 education.
-A survey conducted in 2008 among Family Connections alumni shows a strong continued commitment on the part of parents to participate in their children’s classroom: 71% of Family Connections parents attend or help with school fundraisers or events; 46% volunteer in their kids’ classrooms; and 29% serve on the ELAC or PTA.
+Our annual Parent Alumni survey continues to show that over 80% of parents stay involved in their child’s K-12 school activities with 70% of parents taking on leadership roles in their child’s school such as Parent Teacher Associations.

 We believe that if parents are taught basic leadership and advocacy skills they will be in a better position to assure that their children's educational needs are met.
 To get to that level, we believe parents need to be educated about the importance of staying involved in their children’s education.